Justin01Wu/others/justin/resume.md

 - Demonstrated mastery in evaluating requirements with excellent communication skills
 - More than 6 years experience on system design, solution providing with critical thinking
 - AWS Certified Developer and Solution Architect -Associate
-- Cost expert on learning, developing and maintaining
+- Cost expert on application life cycle
 - Highest code quality in the team(based on bugs stats)

 ## TECHNICAL SKILLS